Sebastianilsson/1dv610-l3/ExaminationCriteria2/ExtraUseCases.md

 [Already existing Use Cases](https://github.com/dntoll/1dv610/blob/master/assignments/A2_resources/UseCases.md)

+# UC5 View the billboard

+## Precondition

+Main scenario: Navigate to page
+Alternate scenario: UC1

+## Main Scenario

+1. Starts when a logged out user wants to view the billboard.
+2. User clicks on the link "View Billboard".
+3. System presents the billboard view (without "new post" or "comment" forms) with the existing posts.

-# UC5 Create a billboard post
+# UC6 Create a billboard post

 ## Precondition